Complexity Scaling Laws for Neural Models using Combinatorial Optimization: Model architecture

 \subsection{PPO using a compositional value baseline}

 This section describes how we set up the PPO actor-critic loss to learn and leverage node-level compositional value estimates.
 We use this style of PPO for all RL experiments in the main paper.
-External to this appendix, we omit these details for simplicity and because we observe no evidence of performance differences between node- and problem-level baselines (Figure \ref{fig:crt_abl} green and blue).
+We omit these details for simplicity and because we observe no evidence of performance differences between node- and problem-level baselines (Figure \ref{fig:crt_abl} green and blue).

 To leverage compositional values in the actor loss, the PPO clipped surrogate objective \cite{schulman2017proximalpolicyoptimizationalgorithms}, for each node selection we substitute the problem-level value for the node-specific value of the preceding partial tour.
 Formally, we minimize: